 People are not equipped to support young people in schools.
 The hon.
 Member for Oxford West and Abingdon (Layla Moran) talked about her experience as an educator.
 It is critical to help the people in our schools so they can talk about these issues and guide our young people.
 I was educated at a Catholic primary school.
 If my parents had had the opportunity when we were talking about such things, would they have opted me out of such education?
 That is a difficult one.
 I think my mother probably would have done so and that would have been wrong.
 I feel very passionately about secular education because of my own experiences.
 It is not acceptable—as a parent, I feel very strongly about this—to opt children out of this education.
 The rise in academies and their choosing not to teach these matters is also not acceptable.
 The events of the past two weeks in this place heighten the need for us to set an example to the country about educating and equipping all our young people in the future.

 I am delighted to be able to join you for this debate, Madam Deputy Speaker.
-I am usually a way up the road as well, so I am very glad to be here for this very important debate on this very important report.
+I am usually away up the road as well, so I am very glad to be here for this very important debate on this very important report.
 I pay tribute to the wonderful members of the Committee, not least the right hon.
 Member for Basingstoke (Mrs Miller) and the hon.
 Member for Birmingham, Yardley (Jess Phillips), for putting the report together, and pursuing the issues and the evidence we need to ensure that action is taken.

 The Scottish Parliament Equalities and Human Rights Committee, under the chairmanship of Christina McKelvie, produced a similar report, published in July, on prejudice-based bullying and the harassment of children and young people in schools.
 It is, I suppose, not remarkable that the report addressed a lot of similar issues.
 What I took from both reports was the issue of the prevention of misogynistic behaviour, which is not just a matter for girls or for boys.
 The whole school community should be involved in considering the issues that drive sexism in society.
-As many Members have said, this is not just about schools, but how universities and society as a whole deal with these issues.
+As many Members have said, this is about not just schools, but how universities and society as a whole deal with these issues.

 It is important that sex education is available to everybody and is consistent across all schools, so that everybody can receive the same message and has a proper space in which to learn.
 I pay tribute to the Time for Inclusive Education—TIE—campaign in Scotland, which is pushing very hard to get LGBTI+ education into schools.
 As the hon.
 Member for Ogmore (Chris Elmore) mentioned, this area can be a huge source of bullying.
-We need to ensure that everyone feels safe and protected, and is able to conduct their education in an environment without fear of bullying and harassment.
+We need to ensure that everyone feels safe and protected, and is able to conduct their education without fear of bullying and harassment.

 Rape Crisis Scotland, in its evidence to the Scottish Committee, talked about the focus schools often have on girls’ behaviour—how girls are supposed to dress or act in a particular way, and how they should not feel pressurised to engage in sexting and so on—when it should be the other way around.
 They should not be pressured or made to feel that what they wear has anything to do with other people’s behaviour towards them.

 It might be useful for this Parliament if I highlight the Abusive Behaviour and Sexual Harm (Scotland) Act 2016, which came into force in July.
 It makes it a criminal offence, with a sentence of up to five years’ imprisonment, to disclose, or threaten to disclose, an intimate photograph or film.
 That is quite a deterrent.
-There has been a huge public information campaign in Scotland around it, under the banner of “Not yours to share”, saying that such images are not yours to share.
+There has been a huge public information campaign in Scotland around it, under the banner of “Not yours to share”, highlighting the fact that such images are not yours to share.
 They are intimate images and should not be shared, and people should not be pressured to have them taken in the first place if they do not want to.